 The body uses combinations of amino acids to make protein.
 Creatine is one type of amino acid.
 You may be familiar with creatine as it’s a very popular supplement used by bodybuilders to promote muscle growth.
 Lesser known is that creatine is also beneficial for the brain.

 This study from the Institute of Cell Biology demonstrates that after creatine is consumed it enters the brain where it binds with phosphate.
 This creates a molecule the brain uses to quickly fuel its cells.
 This heightened availability of energy for the brain cells improves both reasoning skills and short-term memory.

 Ginkgo biloba supplements come from extracts from the leaves of the Ginkgo biloba tree.
-It’s hypothesized that some of these benefits may be Due to its ability to increase blood flow to the brain, many people believe ginkgo biloba supplements have positive effects on the brain.
+Many people believe ginkgo biloba supplements have positive cognitive effects due to its ability to increase blood flow to the brain.
 A Liberty University study noted improved mental processing and memory in older adults when taken daily for several weeks.

 This study demonstrated that magnesium protects cognitive functions and synaptic plasticity.

 Citicoline, also known as CDP Choline, is a naturally occurring brain chemical found in cells — particularly the cells of organs.
 Citicoline was originally used as a prescription drug in Japan and much of Europe to help improve the memory and brain function in patients healing from a stroke.
 In the United States Citicoline is used mainly as a dietary supplement for increased attention, focus and mental energy, to help restore the memory loss that accompanies aging, as well as for treatment of Parkinson disease and Alzheimer disease.